v1.0.0

 (a) Convert & plot

-Convert the measurements to SI units and plot the reaction rate against time for all three reactions.
+Convert the measurements to SI units and plot the initial reaction velocity versus substrate concentration for all three reactions.

 Start by converting the units